-The ongoing, annual process of educational partner engagement is the most essential aspect of MUESD's LCAP development process, because it helps build trusting relationships, allows for a deeper understanding of needs, and provides opportunities for informed decision-making.
+The ongoing, annual process of educational partner engagement is the most essential aspect of MUESD's LCAP development process because it helps build trusting relationships, allows for a deeper understanding of needs, and provides opportunities for informed decision-making.
 Educational partner engagement activities support LCAP strategic planning, including goals, actions, expenditures, and metrics, which are developed with the input of students, families, staff, and community members.
-The engagement process for the LCAP was developed with a variety of educational partner engagement activities taking place throughout the 2021-2022 school year, including meetings with district committees/groups, district surveys, discussion forums, and public comment during public hearings and school board presentations.
+The engagement process for the LCAP was developed with a variety of educational partner engagement activities taking place throughout the 2022-2023 school year, including meetings with district committees/groups, district surveys, discussion forums, and public comment during public hearings and school board presentations.
 Information was shared with, and input gathered from district parent advisory committees, district leadership, and the Board of Education.
-Input and data collected was compiled and reviewed to identify strengths and areas of improvement, as well as to determine the effectiveness of actions/services.
+Input and data collected were compiled and reviewed to identify strengths and areas of improvement, as well as to determine the effectiveness of actions/services.

-The District consulted with the following educational partners as part of the LCAP development process:
+The district consulted with the following educational partners as part of the LCAP development process:

-FOSTER YOUTH CONSULTATION - MARCH 03, 2022
+FOSTER YOUTH CONSULTATION - February 27, 2023

-Meeting with Ms. Kristina Contreras, Foster Youth Service Manager for discuss Imperial County's Foster Youth and best practices.
+Meeting with Ms. Kristina Contreras, Foster Youth Service Manager to discuss Imperial County's Foster Youth and best practices.
 The participants reviewed the 8 goal areas for the implementation of successful foster youth education programs: 1) School Stability, 2) Immediate Enrollment, 3) School Placement in the Least Restrictive Environment, 4) Academic Supports and Counseling, 5) High School Needs, 6) Information Sharing & Data Infrastructure, 7) Coordination of Social-Emotional Supports, 8) Early Intervention & Prevention for Children Ages 0-4.

-SELPA CONSULTATION - March 23, 2022
+SELPA CONSULTATION - March 21, 2023

-Meeting with Dr. Debbie Montoya, SELPA's Senior Director, to engage in a discussion around the current needs of Students with Disabilities within our County and how that impacts the LCAP Development.
+Meeting with Christina Zavala, SELPA's Senior Director, to engage in a discussion around the current needs of Students with Disabilities within our County and how that impacts the LCAP Development.
 Participants explored connections between LCAP Priorities and services for students with exceptional needs; shared connections between the State Performance Plan Indicators, LCAP Priorities, the Special Education State Performance Indicators & the EL Roadmap as we consider the varied needs of English Learners with disabilities; and discussed LCAP considerations for increasing meaningful engagement of Educational Partnerships with parents and guardians and those who serve students with disabilities.

-LCAP ADVISORY PARTNERS (LCAP Development Meetings on April 5, and May 5, 2022; and Ongoing staff, parent, and public meetings): The LCAP advisory partners include parents, community members, local bargaining unit members, site administrators, principals, teachers, and district office staff representing all departments.
-The purpose of the ongoing meetings with staff, parents, and community is to support the educational partner engagement process, review data to identify strengths and weaknesses, and provide recommendations regarding how to address identified needs.
+LCAP ADVISORY PARTNERS (LCAP Development Meetings on March 20, and March 30, 2023; and ongoing staff, parent, and public meetings):

+The LCAP advisory partners include parents, community members, local bargaining unit members, site administrators, principals, teachers, and district office staff representing all departments.
+The purpose of the ongoing meetings with staff, parents, and the community is to support the educational partner engagement process, review data to identify strengths and weaknesses, and provide recommendations regarding how to address identified needs.

 DISTRICT SSC ADVISORY COMMITTEE (Oct.
-13, 2021, Jan.
-5, Jan.
-19, Mar.
-9, and May 11, 2022):
+12, 2022, Jan.
+11, Feb.
+7, and May 10, 2023):

 Members of this committee include parent representatives from each site, and all parents districtwide are invited and encouraged to participate.
-Site administrators, teacher leaders, district staff, and Board of Education members also attend.
-LCAP presentations are conducted during which participants have opportunities to asks questions, discuss areas of strength, and provide ideas for improvement.
-Student performance data, LCAP stakeholder input results, and recommended changes to the LCAP are shared and discussed.
-The LCAP draft was shared with the committee for review and comment.
+Site administrators, teacher leaders, and district staff.
+LCAP presentations are conducted during which participants have opportunities to ask questions, discuss areas of strength, and provide ideas for improvement.
+Student performance data, LCAP educational partners input results, and recommended changes to the LCAP are shared and discussed.
+The LCAP draft was shared with the committee for review and comment during the meeting held on May 10, 2023.

-DISTRICT ENGLISH LEARNER ADVISORY COMMITTEE (Nov.
-17, 2021, Mar.
-8, and May 24, 2022):
+DISTRICT ENGLISH LEARNER ADVISORY COMMITTEE (Oct.
+12, 2022, Jan.
+11, Feb.
+7, and May 10, 2023):